 This shrimp rangoon recipe is a fancier take on the Americans’ favorite crunchy treat — crab rangoon.

-Are Shrimp Rangoons Healthy?
+What Are Shrimp Rangoon?

 Compared to crab imitation, which is made of fish, starch, and additives, shrimp is considerably more nutritious.
 With shrimp as an ingredient, you'll find whole proteins which are good for muscle synthesis and omega 3 fatty acids, known to benefit the heart as well as the brain.